Foreign-Trade Zones Program

-Benefits of a Foreign-Trade Zone
+Benefits of the Foreign-Trade Zones Program

 In the global marketplace, many companies consider moving to foreign facilities to reduce costs.
-The benefits of the Foreign-Trade Zones program may be the competitive advantage that companies need to keep their manufacturing or distribution operations in the United States.
+The benefits of the Foreign-Trade Zones Program may be the competitive advantage that companies need to keep their manufacturing or distribution operations in the United States.
 These include:

 - Duty Deferral - Delayed payment of duties on goods that enter the U.S. market

 - Duty Exemption - No duties on imported goods that are later re-exported

 - Inverted Tariff - Manufacturing-specific benefits – can include reduction of duties if a lower tariff rate applies to the finished product leaving the zone than the tariff rates that would have applied on the foreign components.